ggustafsson/VideoConversionSim.py/README.md

-VideoConversionSim.py
+ideoConversionSim.py
 =====================

 ![Preview](https://github.com/ggustafsson/VideoConversionSim.py/raw/master/Preview.png)

 Description
 -----------
-VideoConversionSim.py is the result of a small project in a Computer Science course at University West, Trollhättan.
+**VideoConversionSim.py** is the result of a small project in a Computer Science course at University West, Trollhättan.
 The program simulates a system that converts uploaded video files (resources, queues etc).
 This project was created under a short amount of time and is therefor not perfect but it can at least be used as a reference when developing something else.

-The best way to understand all of this is to read the file Project Report.pdf.
+The best way to understand all of this is to read the file **Project Report.pdf**.

 Components
 ----------